-The "AMIP experiments" are those performed with NorESM1-Happi for the multi-model intercomparison project HAPPI-project.
+The "AMIP experiments" are those performed with NorESM1-Happi for the model intercomparison project HAPPI.
 The target of the experiments is to investigate the regional impacts of global warming under stabilisation scenarios that are 1.5 K and 2.0 K warmer than the 1850 climate.
-The three large ensemble experiments are: the PD climatepresent decade (for years PD; 2006-2015), a climate that is 1.5 K warmer than the pre-industrial (1850) climate, and a climate that is 2.0 K warmer.
+The three large ensemble experiments are: the PD climate (for years 2006-2015), a climate that is 1.5 K warmer than the pre-industrial (1850) climate, and a climate that is 2.0 K warmer.
 We refer to these as the AMIP-PD, the AMIP-15, and the AMIP-20 experiments, respectively.

 Designing a coupled model experimental protocol for 1.5 K and 2.0 K warming targets requires determining forcing conditions that will produce the target global-mean temperature change, and other characteristics of the warmer climate state.
 The same forcing conditions may, however, produce different temperature responses in different models.
-The CMIP5 models, for instance, display considerable spread in the near-surface temperature (2 m temperature) response forto RCP2.6.
+The CMIP5 models, for instance, display considerable spread in the near-surface temperature response for RCP2.6.
 While the multi-model mean response is very close to 2.0 K, the spread across the 95-5% range is approximately 1.5 K (see Fig. 2 in Mitchell et al., 2017).
-Fully coupled models are moreover computationally expensive because they require centuries or longer to approachapproach new equilibria after sustained shifts in the TOA radiation balance.
+Fully coupled models are moreover computationally expensive because they require centuries or longer to approach new equilibria after

+25 sustained shifts in the TOA radiation balance.

 The experiments in the HAPPI project were therefore run with prescribed SSTs and sea ice.
 This constrains the climate state and makes it computationally feasible to run large ensembles.
-The experimental set-up resembles the AMIP protocol, thus we refer to the version of the NorESM1-Happi that follows the HAPPI protocol as NorESM1-HappiAMIP.
+The experimental set-up resembles the AMIP protocol, thus we refer to the version of NorESM1-Happi that follows the HAPPI protocol as NorESM1-HappiAMIP.

-The construction of the input data for the HAPPI experiments is described in detail by Mitchell et al. (2017).
-The main points specific to our set up are listed below:
+30 The construction of the input data for the HAPPI experiments is described in detail by Mitchell et al. (2017).
+The main points are listed below:

 - In the AMIP-PD experiment, the SST and sea-ice fields are based on observations (Taylor et al., 2012).
-Sea ice thickness is fixed at 2 m in the NH and 1 m in the Southern Hemisphere (SH).
 Anthropogenic greenhouse gas (GHG) concentrations (including CO2, CH4, N2O, and CFCs), emissions of aerosols and their precursors, ozone concentrations, and land-use changes are taken from RCP8.5 for years 2006-2015, as it is common procedure to use RCP8.5 to extend the historical period beyond 2005 (van Vuuren et al., 2011). - In the AMIP-15 experiment, anthropogenic GHG and ozone concentrations, land-use and aerosols data are taken from RCP2.6 for year 2095.
-The SST increase relative to PD is the CMIP5 multi-model mean difference between years 2091-2100 from RCP-2.6 and 2006-2015 from RCP8.5.
+The SST increase relative to PD is the CMIP5 multi-model mean difference between years 2091-2100 from RCP2.6 and 2006-2015 from RCP8.5.
 Natural forcings are as for AMIP-PD.
-Sea-ice concentrations are estimateds from a linear regression between observed anomalies of SST and sea ice (see Mitchell et al., 2017 p.
+Sea-ice concentrations are estimated from a linear regression between observed anomalies of SST and sea ice (see Mitchell et al., 2017 p.
 575 for details). - In the AMIP-20 experiment, the SST and sea-ice concentration differences are derived in a similar way, but using a weighted mean between RCP2.6 and RCP4.5 (0.41 for RCP2.6 and 0.59 for RCP4.5).
 The same weights are used for CO2 (assuming a logarithmic relation).
-All other forcings are as for AMIP-15. - The HAPPI experimental protocol does not cover sea-ice thickness.
-As is standard in NorESM, the sea-ice thickness is held fixed at 2 m in the NH and 1 m in the Southern Hemisphere (SH).
+All other forcings are as for AMIP-15. - 15 The HAPPI experimental protocol does not cover sea-ice thickness.
+As is standard in NorESM, the sea-ice thickess is held fixed at 2 m in the NH and 1 m in the Southern Hemisphere (SH).